PrinceCaspian1982/SillyGoogleTTS/README.md

     ```bash
     npm install google-auth-library
     ```
-    Finally, install the library needed for on-the-fly audio conversion:
+    Finally, install the library needed for some TTS providers (though no longer for this one's native mode):
     ```bash
     npm install fluent-ffmpeg
     ```